 - Once you understand why the SSA sent you this notice, request a reconsideration within 60 days.
 Along with the Request for Reconsideration Form 561, write a letter explaining why you believe this Social Security overpayment isn’t accurate.
 Also, make a copy of your overpayment letter to include with your reply and keep the original for your records.

 - After submitting your appeal, you’ll typically wait 4-6 weeks to hear back from the SSA.
-If the SSA denies your appeal, click here to schedule a free meeting with a disability advocate in your area.
-Our experienced advocates can review your documents in person and offer you personalized advice on how to proceed.
+If the SSA denies your appeal, schedule a free consultation with a disability attorney near you.
+Attorneys can review your documents and give specific, personalized advice on how to proceed.

 Option #3: Request a Social Security Overpayment Waiver